ksykes/portfolio/copy.md

 I’m a developer, designer, mentor, and a really good creative thinker.

 As a Digital Developer and Designer at the Royal Ontario Museum, I hang out underneath dinosaur bones and strategize, design, and develop the ROM’s corporate website, digital signage, microsites, and web apps.
-Before that, I worked at House of Anansi Press and Groundwood Books as an ebook developer, which was my gateway drug to learning code.
+Before that, I worked at House of Anansi Press and Groundwood Books as an ebook developer, which was my gateway to learning code.

 I’m passionate about building friendly, intuitive user-focused websites and applications that are fully accessible.
 I believe well-commented code should be mandatory for every developer and a walk around the block will always get me unstuck when I’ve hit a roadblock.
 My current toolkit includes React, Node.js, Drupal, WordPress, PHP, JavaScript, jQuery, HTML, CSS, and Git.
 I’ve also dabbled in back-end development with Express and MongoDB.
 I use Adobe XD and Sketch to wireframe and mock up my projects and Adobe Creative Suite for graphic design.
 Accessibility standards checklist, cross-browser testing, responsive design, and user testing are all part of my process before I deploy a project.